This is Part 1 in our blog series on how the design process works alongside Agile methodology to produce results within an integrated team.

 Design is more than just an upfront investment.
 A UX professional engaged throughout the entire design through delivery cycle helps the team work in a more iterative and Agile manner by testing each new iteration in a controlled, low-stakes environment.
 Each new cycle validates team assumptions and dives deeper into understanding a user’s desires, the problems they want to solve, and how they expect to solve them.
 This results in a higher degree of confidence that the solution is a product market fit.

-The involvement of developers and stakeholders to Find Out, Translate, and Create, positively influences the design direction, as well as challenging and redressing viability and feasibility hypotheses.
+The involvement of developers and stakeholders to Find Out, Translate, and Create positively influences the design direction and challenges and redresses viability and feasibility hypotheses.

 → Interested in seeing the power of this approach in practice?
-Check out our work on Axus Travel, where our team took a full-service approach from initial concept through brand development to the creation of user-friendly interfaces packed with extensive functionality.
+Check out our team’s full-service approach on Axus Travel — from initial concept through brand development to the creation of user-friendly interfaces packed with extensive functionality.

-You would be right to think that it’s not always practical to completely occupy your development and product teammates’ time in every design activity.
+It’s not always practical to occupy your development and product teammates’ time in every design activity.
 However, it is imperative that your findings inform each others’ work.
+The following list of activities are ones I recommend collaborating on to reach deep levels of productivity, together.

 - Find Out